arun-praj/CurdPasal/README.md

 >
 > First `cd` to client folder.
 >
-> Tuns the app in development 	mode.
+> Runs the app in development 	mode.
 >
 > Open [http://localhost:3000] to view in browser.
 >